A CMMS Implementation Plan Goes Wrong!

 1. CMMS Software Misuse

-When maintenance software is properly used it is a very useful tool.
-Resource management, budgeting, materials management, maintenance cost reporting become easier.
-However, when staff fail to follow procedures and policies many things can go wrong.
-Equipment operators & maintenance technicians need to know what is expected of them.
-They should understand the use of the CMMS system.
-They need the know how to input and retrieve the data required.
+Above all equipment operators & maintenance technicians should know what is expected of them.
+So they should understand the use of the CMMS system.
+They need the know how to input and retrieve the data needed.
 Often employees are not aware that the CMMS system is just a tool.
-It cannot handle everything.
+Therefore, it cannot handle everything.
 Wrongly done work procedures waste time and money.
-Updating information, entering data, and retrieving data must be done properly and on time.
+We must update information, enter data, and retrieve data properly and on time.

 The CMMS system cannot perform the actual maintenance for your team.
 You must define maintenance best practices and benchmarks.
 The CMMS software may ease maintenance management.
 But it will not prevent poor work habits.
 For example technicians may fabricate data.
 The software cannot guard against this!